Majestic Minima

 • price 2 of 4

-Located in the heart of the CBD on busy Hindley Street in Adelaide's west end, this five-storey apartment hotel was once home to Miller Anderson, one of the city's finest department stores.
-The 1920s heritage-listed building was converted in 2006 and now features 61 one, two and three bedroom apartments perfect for longer city stays – all have fully equipped kitchens featuring Blanco stainless steel appliances and full sized fridges, as well as free unlimited Wi-Fi and Foxtel, while some of the top-tier apartments also featuring in-room laundry facilities and second bathrooms.
-Hindley Street is where Adelaide comes to party: for wining, dining and small bar hopping, these apartments are your perfect base.
-The décor – a modern take on 1970s retro – might play havoc with your hangover though: think bright orange and jade green accents and funky patterned carpet and throw cushions.
+Located in the heart of the CBD on busy Hindley Street in Adelaide's West End, this five-storey apartment hotel was once home to Miller Anderson, one of the city's finest department stores.
+The 1920s heritage-listed building was converted in 2006 and now features 61 one, two and three-bedroom apartments perfect for longer city stays – all have fully equipped kitchens featuring Blanco stainless steel appliances and full-sized fridges, as well as free unlimited Wi-Fi and Foxtel, while some of the top-tier apartments also feature in-room laundry facilities and second bathrooms.
+Hindley Street is where Adelaide comes to party: for wining, dining, small bar hopping and a whole lot of clubbing, these apartments are your perfect base.
+The décor – a modern take on 1970s retro – might play havoc with your hangover though: think bright orange and jade green accents and funky patterned carpet and throw cushions at Miller Apartments

 • Hotels